The Technology | Usability | Structure, Layout & Navigation | Sales & Services

 In today's world, all web sites are moving targets.
 It's always an arms race between website operators and the spammers and scammers out there who want to use them for anything from malware distribution to automated referrals to porn sites.

-LastPass, once a highly recommended password manager, let lax security and delays in reporting the loss of customer data destroy their reputation.
+LastPass, once a highly recommended password manager, allowed lax security and delays in reporting the loss of customer data compromise their reputation.

 You'll need to consider how demographics, technical ability and other factors will influence your visitors' user experience (or UX) on your site.

-This can be a balancing act.
-You need to make decisions about which content is most important (and under what circumstances).
-Your knowledge about your potential audience will be an important factor in these decisions.
+Decide which content is most important (and under what circumstances).
+Your knowledge about your potential market will be an important factor in these decisions.

 One of the many features promoted as making your design look “modern” is carousel images.
 The following quotes an older study, but I still find such layouts provide a poor user experience.